SebastianBehrens/SolowVariants/README.md

 ## How to use the package?

-Check the vignette of this package by calling `vignette("SolowVariants")` (after installing and loading) to get an overview over this package.
+Check the vignette(s) of this package by calling `vignette("SolowVariants")` to get an overview over this package.